Environmental Priority Strategies (EPS)

 In the version 2015d, the climate impacts from secondary atmospheric reactions are included.
 This implies overall negative damage costs for e.g. NOx and SO2 (i.e. reducing the environmental damage costs).

 In cases when there are low emissions of fossil CO2 (e.g. with large share of bio fuels and significant amounts of NOx), the 2015d version might end up with net negative impact assessment results for the analysed system.

-The UNEP-SETAC Life Cycle Initiative (2012-2017) has launched a flagship project to provide global guidance and build consensus on environmental LCIA indicators (see http://www.lifecycleinitiative.org/).
+The UNEP-SETAC Life Cycle Initiative (2012-2017) has launched a flagship project to provide global guidance and build consensus on environmental LCIA indicators (see http://www.lifecycleinitiative.org/ External link, opens in new window.).
 Their recommendation is that “near-term climate forcers (NOx, SO2, black carbon, etc.) can be used in sensitivity analyses if their contribution is expected to be important, but not to be included in the climate change impact score because of very high uncertainties and important regional variability.
 This may change in the future as models improve”.
 (Levasseur 2016)*

 It is therefore recommended that the version including these secondary impacts (2015d) is used with care (e.g. in sensitivity analyses) and by LCA practitioners and experts understanding the underlying concept.

 * Levasseur A, CIRAIG - École Polytechnique de Montréal, Canada, personal communication 2016.

 The 2000 version is replaced by the 2015 versions which can be downloaded below.
 For each version there is one excel file presenting the damage costs for emissions and use of natural resources and one excel file showing the calculations made for deriving damage costs via characterisation and weighting factors.

 Download background EPS documentation